Looking for essential oil painting supplies list?

-It is essential to know about all the products available out there and have all of your questions answered!
-It would suck to sit down and in the middle of your painting process realize that you are missing supplies!
+It would suck to sit down, and in the middle of your painting process realize that you are missing supplies!

-For that not to happen, I welcome you to scroll down this post for the list of top 13 supplies you will need:
+For that not to happen, I welcome you to scroll down this post for the list of top 13 oil painting supplies you will need:

-There are so many different oil paints brands and so many colors!
+There are so many different oil paint brands and so many colors!
 How do you know which ones you need?

 I have been painting in oils a lot in my art school, so I will tell you which brand I was taught to use, and which colors are necessary!